-How was the The organization provided public comment at the July Agency/Group/Organization consulted 23, 2014 public hearing on the Consolidated Plan held and what are the anticipated outcomes in Austin at the William Travis Building.
-Comment was of the consultation or areas for made on the HOME program and the HOME program improved coordination?
+Γ How was the The organization provided public comment at the July Agency/Group/Organization consulted 23, 2014 public hearing on the Consolidated Plan held and what are the anticipated outcomes in Austin at the William Travis Building.
+Comment was of the consultation or areas for improved made on the HOME program and the HOME program coordination?
 Single-family Reservation System.
-Public comment summary and response is provided as an attachment Section AD-25.
+Public comment summary and response is provided as an attachment in Section AD-25.
 Representatives from TDHCA, TDA, and DSHS were present.
-The hearing gave the public an opportunity to provide comment on housing and community development needs, including priority non- housing community development needs, before the 00 A draft Plan has been completed.
-90 Agency/Group/Organization San Patricio County Agency/Group/Organization Type Housing Services - Housing Other government - County What section of the Plan was addressed Housing Need Assessment by Consultation?
+The hearing gave the public an opportunity to provide comment on housing and community development needs, including priority non-housing community development needs, before the draft Plan has been completed.
+90 Agency/Group/Organization San Patricio County 90 Agency/Group/Organization Agency/Group/Organization Type Agency/Group/Organization Type Housing Services - Housing Other government - County What section of the Plan was addressed Housing Need Assessment by Consultation?
 Economic Development Market Analysis Anti-poverty Strategy HOME Investment Partnerships Program Processes How was the The organization provided public comment at the July Agency/Group/Organization consulted 23, 2014 public hearing on the Consolidated Plan held and what are the anticipated outcomes in Austin at the William Travis Building.
-Comment was of the consultation or areas for made on the HOME program and housing needs of improved coordination? income eligible San Patricio County residents.
+Comment was of the consultation or areas for improved made on the HOME program and housing needs of coordination? income eligible San Patricio County residents.
 Public comment summary and response is provided as an attachment in Section AD-25.
 Representatives from TDHCA, TDA, and DSHS were present.
-The hearing gave the public an opportunity to provide comment on housing and community development needs, including priority non-housing community development needs, 01 Again and Change (Organization before the draft Plan has been completed.
-91 Agency/Group/Organization Community Resource Group Agency/Group/Organization Type Services - Housing Regional organization Community Development Financial Institution What continue of the Discussion of the Discussion Organizations Serving Colonias What section of the Plan was addressed Housing Need Assessment by Consultation?
-Colonias Set-aside Strategy How was the Organization participated in the Colonia Self-Help Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on August and what are the anticipated outcomes 6, 2014, in San Antonio, TX.
-TDHCA staff was present. of the consultation or areas for The workshop provided training and program guidance improved coordination? to organizations serving colonias.
+The hearing gave the public an opportunity to provide comment on housing and community development needs, including priority non-housing community development needs, before the draft Plan has been completed.
+91 Agency/Group/Organization Community Resource Group 71 Agency/Group/Organization Type Services - Housing Agency, Group, Organization Type Regional organization Community Development Financial Institution Organizations Serving Colonias What section of the Plan was addressed Housing Need Assessment by Consultation?
+How was the Colonias Set-aside Strategy Organization participated in the Colonia Self Holp Organization participated in the Colonia Self-Help Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on and what are the anticipated outcomes August 6, 2014, in San Antonio, TX.
+TDHCA staff was of the consultation or areas for improved present.
+The workshop provided training and program coordination? guidance to organizations serving colonias.

 92 Agency/Group/Organization Webb County Community Action Agency

 Agency/Group/Organization Type Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Education

 Services-Employment

 Other government - County

 Regional organization

 Planning organization

 Organizations Serving Colonias

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Colonias Set-aside Strategy

 Anti-poverty Strategy

 How was the Organization participated in the Colonia Self-Help

-Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on August
+Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on

-and what are the anticipated outcomes 6, 2014, in San Antonio, TX.
-TDHCA staff was present.
+and what are the anticipated outcomes August 6, 2014, in San Antonio, TX.
+TDHCA staff was

-of the consultation or areas for The workshop provided training and program guidance
+of the consultation or areas for improved present.
+The workshop provided training and program

-improved coordination? to organizations serving colonias.
+coordination? guidance to organizations serving colonias.

 93 Agency/Group/Organization Proyecto Azteca

 Agency/Group/Organization Type Housing

 Services - Housing

 Organizations Serving Colonias

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Colonias Set-aside Strategy

 Anti-poverty Strategy

 How was the Organization participated in the Colonia Self-Help

-Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on August
+Agency/Group/Organization consulted Center Program Workshop hosted by TDHCA on

-and what are the anticipated outcomes 6, 2014, in San Antonio, TX.
-TDHCA staff was present.
+and what are the anticipated outcomes August 6, 2014, in San Antonio, TX.
+TDHCA staff was

-of the consultation or areas for The workshop provided training and program guidance
+of the consultation or areas for improved present.
+The workshop provided training and program

-improved coordination? to organizations serving colonias.
+coordination? guidance to organizations serving colonias.